-KANSAS CITY, Mo. — Two former Saint Luke's employees allege in a lawsuit they were pushed out from their jobs after bringing up concerns with the way the hospital sterilized its surgical equipment.
+KANSAS CITY, Mo. — Two former Saint Luke's employees allege in a lawsuit they were pushed out of their jobs after bringing up concerns with the way the hospital sterilized its surgical equipment.

 Elizabeth Bell and a woman listed as S.A.
 Herrera brought the lawsuit against the hospital.

-The lawsuit lists the hospital, a current staff members, and a former staff member.
+The lawsuit lists the hospital, a current staff member and a former staff member.

 Bell was the manager of the sterile processing department at St. Luke's and was hired in September 2022.